-The functional significance of ψb (and after-ripening) demonstrates the importance of drought in driving the timing and success of germination in water-limited ecosystems.
+The potential functional significance of ψb (and after-ripening) advocates for the importance of drought in driving the timing and success of germination in water-limited ecosystems.
 This is also the case in alpine systems, highlighting the importance of alpine drought, a factor which has been generally ignored in previous alpine research and which is expected to become more incident in the future (Kotlarski et al., 2023), especially in biogeographically transitional mountains such as the southern European mountain systems.
 Unexpectedly, the ψb for germination in D. langeanus (average across after-ripened populations = -0.48 MPa) is relatively high in comparison to some other species (i.e. germination tolerance to water stress seems relatively low).
 Our results D. langeanus are comparable to studies performed with temperate floras (e.g., Britain) in which a sharp decrease of germination was reported under water potentials between -0.57 and -0.7 MPa (Evans and Etherington, 1991).
 However, our values contrast with lower ψb reported for Mediterranean ruderal species (e.g., -0.8 to -1.9, Frischie et al. 2018; Jiménez-Alfaro et al. 2018), perhaps because our study system is less limited by water than typical low-altitude Mediterranean systems.
 Alternatively, the relatively high ψb of D. langeanus could be a way to ensure that germination only goes forward with intense rainfall episodes, i.e. a best-bet strategy to match germination to the most favourable environmental window (Pausas et al., 2022).
-Interestingly, we found a()PPThisiesmake very rapidly
+Interestingly, we found a relatively narrow range of base water potential (from -0.35 to -0.55 MPa), with 75% of values falling into the range of -0.40 to -0.48 MPa.
+From the field data collected, we were able to measure how much time it takes to go from -0.55 to -0.35 MPa and results showed very little (few hours) or non-existent differences.
+This indicates that rain episodes make the soil surpass the germination base water potential range limits very rapidly.
+These results suggest a more limited ecological significance of base water potential in the field, even though this species has been proven to germinate within few hours in the laboratory.